Saneeka19/healthcare-chatbot/README.md

 * answer: Generated response using retrieved medical context
 * sources: Documents used to generate the answer (for transparency)

+### 🧠 Evaluation Note
+The presence of multiple sources does not indicate incorrect predictions.
+It reflects embedding-level similarity rather than strict keyword matching.

 ## 🎁 Bonus Task Implemented
 * ✅ Model Explainability using LIME
 * Local Interpretable Model-agnostic Explanations (LIME)